intel-lab-lkp/linux/Documentation/networking/tls-offload.rst

    This mode integrates best with the kernel stack and is described in detail in the remaining part of this document
    (``ethtool`` flags ``tls-hw-tx-offload`` and ``tls-hw-rx-offload``).
- * Full TCP NIC offload mode (``TLS_HW_RECORD``) - mode of operation where NIC driver and firmware replace the kernel networking stack with its own TCP handling, it is not usable in production environments making use of the Linux networking stack for example any firewalling abilities or QoS and packet scheduling (``ethtool`` flag ``tls-hw-record``).

 The operation mode is selected automatically based on device configuration, offload opt-in or opt-out on per-connection basis is not currently supported.